MapSurferNET/MapSurfer.NET-Docs/usermanual/expressions/index.md

 [place] = "city" && [name] = "London"
 ```

 The following example select only cities and towns with population greater than 100000 inhabitants.
-Field population is stored as a string.
+Field "population" has string representation.

 ```cs
 [place] in ("city", "town") && Convert.ToInt32([population]) > 100000
 ```

-The following example selects only motorways, trunks and primary roads.
+The following example selects only [motorways, trunks and primary roads](http://wiki.openstreetmap.org/wiki/Key:highway).

 ```cs
 [highway] in ("motorway", "trunk", "primary")
 ```

 The following example computes the height of a building in meters.
-The value of a field building:height is expressed as a string value in yards.
+The value of field "building:height" is expressed as a string value in yards.
 ```cs
 0.9144*Convert.ToSingle([building:height].Replace("yd", ""))
 ```

-The following example computes an offset polyline that is equidistant from an original one on 5 pixels.
+The following example computes an offset polyline that is 5 pixels equidistant from an original polyline.

 ```cs
 GeometryTransformations.OffsetCurve(GeometryTransformations.ViewTransformation([_geom_], [_ViewTransformation_]), 5, 2)